Nemonte Nenquimo: Activism

+In 2013, while working on rainwater harvesting and storage projects, Nenquimo met Mitch Anderson, an American who worked with communities in the Ecuadorian Amazon in their dispute with oil corporations Texaco and Chevron.
+In 2014, Nenquimo and Anderson co-founded the Ceibo Alliance, an association uniting four Indigenous communities across Ecuador, Peru, and Colombia.
+They formed the Ceibo Alliance to create collective representation for indigenous peoples to address government legislation concerning their territory and natural resources.

+Nenquimo was elected the first female president of the Waorani organization of Pastaza province (CONCONAWEP) in 2018.
+During her tenure as president, she co-filed a lawsuit with Ecuador’s human rights ombudsman against the Ecuadorian government, arguing that it had not obtained prior consent from the Waorani to sell parts of their territory to oil corporations.

 2019 court ruling

-The Ecuadorian Amazon Rainforest is home to many indigenous people.
-Many often claim that their rights, access to their land, and ability to make decisions has been ignored by the government.
-As a result, as part of CONCONAWEP (Coordinating Council of the Waorani Nationality of Ecuador-Pastaza), Nenquimo co-filed a lawsuit with Ecuador’s human rights ombudsmen against the Ecuadorian government.
+In 2019, Nenquimo co-filed a lawsuit with Ecuador’s human rights ombudsmen against the Ecuadorian government.
 Nenquimo was the plaintiff in the lawsuit, whose 2019 ruling by a three-judge panel of the Pastaza Provincial Court protects half a million acres of the Amazon rainforest in Ecuador from oil drilling.
-The verdict that the Ecuadorian government must engage in the free, prior and informed consent process according to the standards of international law and the Constitutional Court of Ecuador before auctioning land provides a legal precedent for other Indigenous nations to counteract resource extraction within Indigenous territory.
+The verdict states that the Ecuadorian government must engage in the free, prior and informed consent process according to the standards of international law and the Constitutional Court of Ecuador before auctioning land.
+This ruling provides a legal precedent for other Indigenous nations to counteract resource extraction within Indigenous territory.

 A parade of hundreds of Waorani people celebrated the ruling in April 2019 in Puyo, the regional capital of the eastern province of Pastaza.
 Many traveled great distances to attend.

-Current work

-Nemonte Nenquimo, along with her husband Mitch Anderson (founder of Amazon Frontlines) is set to publish a book We Will Not Be Saved in March 2023.
-In this memoir, she confronts the racist perceptions of Indigenous people with a dive into oral history to demonstrate not only her life story but also that of the Amazon.
+We Will Not Be Saved

+Nemonte co-wrote the book We Will Not Be Saved (called 'We Will Be Jaguars’ in the United States) with her husband Mitch Anderson.
+Released in June 2024, the book seeks to educate the readers about the history of the Waorani tribe, the centuries of colonization, and the prejudiced viewpoints held by the Western world.

+And that regarding the climate crisis, the deeper truth is not that mother nature wants to be saved, but that she wishes to be respected.

 Awards

 In 2020, she was featured on the Time 100 list, the only Indigenous woman that year and among the first Amazonians ever to be named.
 She was also on the list of the BBC's 100 Women announced on 23 November 2020.
 In 2020, Nenquimo was one of six environmental leaders to be awarded the Goldman Environmental Prize.
+In 2024, the nonprofit she co-founded, Amazon Frontlines, was selected by an international jury to receive the Hilton Humanitarian Prize for their work "on permanently protecting the rainforest homelands of dozens of Indigenous nations from further mining, drilling, and deforestation using grassroots organizing, advocacy, legal defense, and cutting-edge technology like GPS mapping and drone and camera trap surveillance.".